Skip to main content

 What alternative approaches did you consider, and why did you settle on this one?

 We considered reusing the existing select type with a convention (e.g., options named “on”/“off”), but this would require clients to implement non-agnostic detection logic, which contradicts the goal of a standardized protocol.
-A dedicated flag type is cleaner and lets clients render the appropriate UI control without guessing.
+A dedicated boolean type is cleaner and lets clients render the appropriate UI control without guessing.

 Is this a breaking change?